universal-meaning-map/mind-map/README.md

 - `21/10/2018`: Added the project at the [ipfs/notes repository issues](https://github.com/ipfs/notes/issues/299).
 - `28/10/2018`: In Prague for Devcon4.
 - `29/10/2018`: We've been abastracting some topics and discussions [into issues](https://github.com/interplanetarymindmap/mind-map/issues), to make them more discussable.
+- `30/10/2018`: [Created a topic](https://discuss.ipfs.io/t/help-us-build-the-interplanetary-mind-map/4197) in the discuss.ipfs to invite people to the conversation.

-__This document was copied into this repo on 21/10/2108.
-You can still get the historic at [its original repository](https://github.com/interplanetarymindmap/ipld-mindmap-old-readme/blob/master/README.md)__
+_This document was copied into this repo on 21/10/2108.
+You can still get the historic at [its original repository](https://github.com/interplanetarymindmap/ipld-mindmap-old-readme/blob/master/README.md)_